 The entre was served at 14:00 about one hour and 20 minutes after the meal service began.

-The long delays disrupted the tempo and overall enjoyment of the meal of the service.
+The long delays disrupted the tempo and overall enjoyment of the meal.
 Still, everything was tasty and served at the right temperature.

 Dessert with porto was last but not least.